-Field Assessment of Disease Incidence and Severity: The plants will be examined for disease symptoms weekly from 3 weeks after planting and numbers of plants infected will be recorded.
-Assessment of the number of infected plants will be done per plot, the total number of plants and number infected will be counted.
-Data collections will be done and percentage disease incidence on roots will be calculated using the formula:
+Field Assessment of Disease Incidence and Severity: The plants were examined for disease symptoms weekly from 3 weeks after planting and numbers of plants infected were recorded.
+Assessment of the number of infected plants were done per plot, the total number of plants and number infected were counted.
+Data collections were done and percentage disease incidences on roots were calculated using the formula: